Stock + Covered Calls — explained simply

 Break-even downside

-Stock can drop 0.6% and you still profit
+Stock can dip and you still profit

 How a trade unfolds, step by step